Practical AI and SaaS for Business

 The Real Limitation

 The core limitation is dependency.
 Microsoft 365 Copilot does not work as a standalone product, and a business must already hold an eligible paid Microsoft 365 tier before the add-on can be purchased at all.
-That means the real cost for a business not yet on Microsoft 365 is the base subscription plus the add-on, not just the $30 USD figure most marketing leads with.
+That means the real cost for a business not yet on Microsoft 365 is the base subscription plus the add-on, roughly $18-30 USD per user per month depending on tier, not just whichever single figure a given marketing page leads with.

 For businesses already committed to Microsoft's ecosystem, the incremental cost is easy to justify.
 For businesses not already there, a standalone tool such as ChatGPT or Claude often delivers comparable day-to-day help without the prerequisite spend.